RoshanLakmal/Ignit/README.md

 # Ignit
+## Setup
+- Download the files (Directly download/Using git clone command)
-- Download the files and upload it to XAMPP Server.
+- Unzip the project and upload to XAMPP htdocs folder
 - Visit localhost:8080/Ignit

 ## Refference